 Many people choose to hire a car in Reykjavík, which is Iceland’s capital city.
-This is where you’ll most likely fly to so you can grab a rental right from the airport.
+This is where you’ll most likely fly into so you can grab a rental right from the airport.

 For the best deals, we recommend checking out Discover Cars which is who we use.
 This way, you can book your airport rental in advance, often for a much cheaper fee.

-If you’re planning to drive just be aware that there are some gravel roads around, and so you’ll need to take your time and drive sensibly.
+If you’re planning to drive, just be aware that there are some gravel roads around, so you’ll need to take your time and drive sensibly.